anon767/stateeventbroker/README.md

 define("ITSSIXOCLOCK_EVENT", "sixoclock");
 ```

-These are basically two States and three events.
+These are basically two States and events.
 Now its time to program the automaton.
 This is quite easy and works like that:

 ```